matham/ceed/doc/source/guide/experiment.rst

 The fraction (0 / 0 in the image) is the estimated experiment CPU and GPU refresh rate for Ceed, respectively.

+.. _experiment-data:

 Experiment data
 ^^^^^^^^^^^^^^^

-Each experiment (even when previewed) that is run creates a new unique section in the Nix H5 data file and Ceed stores all the experiment data there.
+Ceed saves all the experiment data into a `Nix <https://nixpy.readthedocs.io/en/latest/>`_ data file.
+Each experiment (even when previewed-played) creates a new unique section in the Nix H5 data file and Ceed stores all the experiment data there.

-Ceed saves the current camera image, if any, and the complete Ceed configuration including the stages/shapes/functions required to reproduce the experiment.
+Ceed saves the current camera image, if any, and the complete :ref:`Ceed configuration <tut-config>` including the stages/shapes/functions required to reproduce the experiment.
 During the experiment it saves for every frame the red, green, and blue intensity values for every rendered shape.
-It also saves the frame time and frame digital IO pattern that is sent along the ProPixx to MCS hardware connection so we can temporally align the Ceed frames to the MCS electrode data.
+It also saves the frame time and frame digital IO pattern that is sent along the ProPixx to MCS hardware connection so we can temporally align the Ceed frames to the MCS electrode data post hoc.

-Additionally, each experiment is logged to the image/experiment log window.
-It displays the camera image, if any, and it allows you to enter notes for the experiment that is available during analysis.
+Additionally, each experiment is added to the image/experiment log window.
+It displays the camera image, if any, and it allows you to enter notes for the experiment that is available during :ref:`analysis <analyze-tut>`.

 .. image:: ../media/guide/experiment_log_window.png

-Ceed automatically creates an anonymous `Nix <https://nixpy.readthedocs.io/en/latest/>`_ file when Ceed starts.
+Ceed automatically creates an anonymous Nix file when Ceed starts.
 Experiment data is saved there.
 When the file is explicitly saved to a location (see :ref:`tut-config`) the data is copied and saved there.
-Ceed maintains an internal temp file to which it writes future data and copies it to the requested file when explicitly saved by the user.
-Unsaved data can safely be discarded without affecting the user data file.
+But, Ceed maintains the internal anonymous file to which it writes future data and copies it to the requested file when explicitly saved by the user.
+Consequently, unsaved data can safely be discarded without affecting the user data file.
+Ceed will prompt you when closing Ceed while there's data in the Ceed file that has not been explicitly saved.

 Spatial system alignment
 ------------------------

 There are three physical systems that interact with a tissue slice:

 1. The MEA it rests on.
 There's an electrode grid beneath the tissue and the tissue orientation determines on which electrodes it rests on.
 2. The projector.
 The projector, through the lenses, projects light patterns on the